amagin006/vue-workshop/docs/page7.md

 submitHandler(formData) {
     if(formData.kind === 'inc') {
         this.totalAmount = this.totalAmount + formData.value
+        this.incomeTotal = this.incomeTotal + formData.value
     } else {
         this.totalAmount = this.totalAmount - formData.value
+        this.expensesTotal = this.expensesTotal + formData.value
     }
 }
 ```